 Montrose is an excellent place to see warblers.
 Again, the scattered trees and open nature of the Point make for relatively easy warblering, though this fact won’t prevent warbler neck.
 To date, 38 species of warblers have been recorded, and of these 29 are regular in spring.
 Montrose is especially good for Mourning and Connecticut Warblers, which find the shrubs and hedges particularly attractive.

-Without a doubt Montrose is the best place in Illinois and probably the best place in the entire Midwest for sparrows.
+Without a doubt, Montrose is the best place in Illinois and probably the best place in the entire Midwest for sparrows.
 Of the more uncommon species, Clay-colored is regular in May and Harris’s Sparrow is seen most springs, as are Lark Sparrows.
-Montrose’s main claim to sparrow fame however are the furtive Ammodramus.
+Montrose’s main claim to sparrow fame, however, are the furtive, grass-loving speices.
 LeConte’s, Henslow’s, Nelson’s, and Grasshopper are regular visitors, the LeConte’s, Henslow’s, and Grasshopper in mid and late April, the Nelson’s in late May.
 The Dunes and Meadow are by far the best places to see these skulkers.

 Baltimore Orioles can be abundant in May and Orchard Orioles are regular in small numbers in May.
 Both species show a predilection for the newly-opened flowers of the Norway Maple.